alexgo-io/alexlab-doc/product-features/self-service-listing.md

 1) User submits token information, balances and config params.
 Within this same transaction, transfers the anchor token balance.

+2) User selects LP Lock settings

-2) User waits for token confirmation from ALEX
+3) User waits for token confirmation from ALEX

-3) User deposits the listed token balance.
+4) User deposits the listed token balance.

-4) Once this tx is confirmed, the pool is automatically created and available (if start-block is configured "On finalization").
+5) Once this tx is confirmed, the pool is automatically created and available (if start-block is configured "On finalization").

 -->